A Note on Quantum Divide and Conquer for Minimal String Rotation: Introduction

 Lexicographically minimal string rotation (LMSR) is a fundamental problem on string processing (cf. \cite{Jeu93,CR94,Gus97,CHL07}) that has lots of applications in different areas, e.g., combinatorial mathematics \cite{LWW01,JWW16}, computational geometry \cite{IS89,Mae91}, graph theory \cite{CB81,GY03}, automata theory \cite{AZ08,Pup10}, and computational chemistry \cite{Shi79}.
 Since Booth \cite{Boo80} proposed the first linear-time algorithm for LMSR based on the KMP string matching algorithm \cite{KMP77}, a series of studies have been carried out successively on its sequential \cite{Shi81,Duv83,Cro92,IS94,Ryt03,BCN05} and parallel \cite{AIP87,IS92} algorithms.

-Recently, Wang and Ying \cite{WY20} achieved a quantum speedup on LMSR based on an observation, called ``exclusion rule'' or ``Ricochet Property'' in the literature, borrowed from parallel string processing algorithms \cite{Vis91,IS92}.
-Immediately after, Akmal and Jin \cite{AJ22} improved the exclusion rule given by \cite{WY20} and developed a quantum algorithm with a divide-and-conquer structure.
-The (worst-case) query complexity $\sqrt{n} \cdot 2^{\rbra*{\log n}^{1/2+\varepsilon}}$ of their quantum algorithm\footnote{Although it was explicitly stated in \cite{AJ22} that the quantum query complexity of LMSR is $\sqrt{n} \cdot 2^{O\rbra*{\rbra*{\log n}^{2/3}}}$, a slightly more detailed analysis will show that it is $\sqrt{n} \cdot 2^{\rbra*{\log n}^{1/2+\varepsilon}}$ for any constant $\varepsilon > 0$.} is near-optimal up to $n^{o\rbra*{1}}$ factors, improving the result of $O\rbra*{n^{3/4}}$ by \cite{WY20}.
-Very recently, inspired by the structures of quantum algorithms in \cite{AGS19} and \cite{AJ22}, Childs, Kothari, Kovacs-Deak, Sundaram, and Wang \cite{CKKD+22} further investigated a general framework of quantum divide and conquer.
-Moreover, they applied the framework to various string problems and obtained near-optimal quantum algorithms for them, including recognizing regular languages, $k$-increasing subsequence, $k$-common subsequence, and LMSR.
-Especially, they considered the decision problem of LMSR, and showed that its quantum query complexity is $O\rbra*{\sqrt{n \log^5 n}}$\footnote{It was only stated in \cite{CKKD+22} that the quantum query complexity of the decision problem of LMSR is $\tilde O\rbra*{\sqrt{n}}$, where $\tilde O\rbra*{\cdot}$ suppreses polylogarithmic factors of $n$.
-A more detailed analysis following their proof will show that the explicit quantum query complexity is $O\rbra*{\sqrt{n \log^5 n}}$.}, improving the result of $\sqrt{n} \cdot 2^{\rbra*{\log n}^{1/2+\varepsilon}}$ induced by \cite{AJ22}.
-However, the result of \cite{CKKD+22} does not imply better quantum query complexity of function problems.
+Recently, Wang and Ying \cite{WY23} achieved a quantum speedup on LMSR based on an observation, called ``exclusion rule'' or ``Ricochet Property'' in the literature, borrowed from parallel string processing algorithms \cite{Vis91,IS92}.
+Immediately after, Akmal and Jin \cite{AJ22} improved the exclusion rule given by \cite{WY23} and developed a quantum algorithm with a divide-and-conquer structure.
+The (worst-case) query complexity $\sqrt{n} \cdot 2^{\rbra*{\log n}^{1/2+\varepsilon}}$ of their quantum algorithm is near-optimal up to $n^{o\rbra*{1}}$ factors,\footnote{Although it was explicitly stated in \cite{AJ22} that the quantum query complexity of LMSR is $\sqrt{n} \cdot 2^{O\rbra*{\rbra*{\log n}^{2/3}}}$, a slightly more detailed analysis will show that it is $\sqrt{n} \cdot 2^{\rbra*{\log n}^{1/2+\varepsilon}}$ for any constant $\varepsilon > 0$.} improving the result of $O\rbra*{n^{3/4}}$ by \cite{WY23}.
+Inspired by the structures of quantum algorithms in \cite{AGS19} and \cite{AJ22}, Childs, Kothari, Kovacs-Deak, Sundaram, and Wang \cite{CKKD+22} further investigated a general framework of quantum divide and conquer.
+Moreover, they applied their framework to various string problems and obtained near-optimal quantum algorithms for them, including recognizing regular languages, $k$-increasing subsequence, $k$-common subsequence, and LMSR.
+Especially, they considered the decision version of LMSR, and showed that its quantum query complexity is $\widetilde O\rbra*{\sqrt{n}}$.\footnote{$\widetilde O\rbra*{\cdot}$ suppreses polylogarithmic factors.} After the work of \cite{CKKD+22}, Allcock, Bao, Belovs, Lee, and Santha \cite{ABB+23} further studied the time efficiency of quantum divide and conquer.
+However, the results of \cite{CKKD+22} and \cite{ABB+23} do not imply a better quantum query (and time) complexity of the function version of LMSR.

-In this note, we further study the quantum query complexity of LMSR in both its function and decision problems.
-The purpose of this note is to point out some useful algorithmic tricks that can be used to improve quantum algorithms, especially for those with a divide-and-conquer structure.